 Monitoring tools can also help you collect qualitative data, like brand mentions and product reviews, from your high-value customers.

-Combine this data with of your best customers’ site visits.
+Combine this voice of the customer data with session recordings of your best customers’ site visits.
 This will give you a better understanding of the offers, content, and language your best customers use and respond to.

 Using qualitative customer data to improve your initial customer experience

-A prospect’s can make or break your future together.
+A prospect’s initial experiences with your website can make or break your future together.

 If your first-time website visitors are immediately turned off by your site, you have little hope of converting them.